With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreSeneca Center Building Blocks is one of mental health facilities in Oakland, California, located at 3695 High Street, 94619 zip code.
 Seneca Center Building Blocks provides outpatient treatment and partial hospitalization/day treatment.
-Seneca Center Building Blocks provides couples/family therapy, group therapy and cognitive behavioral therapy to children / adolescents.
+Seneca Center Building Blocks provides trauma therapy, psychotropic medication and dialectical behavior therapy to children / adolescents.
 Seneca Center Building Blocks also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services provided at Seneca Center Building Blocks include family psychoeducation, case management and education services.
+Additional services provided at Seneca Center Building Blocks include family psychoeducation, education services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.